zadid15/WeatherApp/README.md

-# 🌤️ WeatherApp
+# 🌤️ WeatherWebApp

-**WeatherApp** is a sleek web application that provides real-time weather information for cities around the globe.
+**WeatherWebApp** is a web application that provides real-time weather information only for cities around the globe.
 Utilizing the powerful API from [OpenWeather](https://openweathermap.org/api), this app delivers accurate weather data at your fingertips.

 ## Key Features